Category Archives: hockey

 “It’s not compulsory,” Resch said, “which is fine, and it’s different not to do it, so I think that maybe those guys who don’t do it feel they look more intense, or that they wanted it more.
 But it’s like an argument.
 Even if you never see the person again, it’s good for your own peace of mind to know how you left it.
 It’s more for yourself.”

 One rationale for maintaining the observance, as Resch thoughtfully put it, was that “anyone who wins enjoys being congratulated, and the loser who doesn’t congratulate the winner is trying to steal a little satisfaction from the winner.
-Even sore losers don’t like so losers.”
+Even sore losers don’t like sore losers.”

 Another justification, sometimes noted by players who join the handshake line reluctantly, is: Those guys might be your teammates the next season.